Hazard Insurance vs Homeowners Insurance: What's the Difference?

 Pincher's Pro Tip

 Raise your deductible to lower your premium.
-Increasing your deductible from $1,000 to $5,000 can reduce your annual premium by 20–25%.
-Just make sure you have enough savings to cover the deductible if you need to file a claim.
+Moving your deductible from $500 to $2,500 or $5,000 can drop your annual premium by roughly 15% to 25%.
+Just make sure you have enough savings to cover the deductible if you file a claim.

 Smart Savings Made Simple!